 4. Captain Nova

 Synopsis: In 2050, Earth has become a dry and desolate place.
-Fighter pilot Nova is forced to travel back in time to prevent a devastating environmental disaster, however an unforeseen side-effect of time travel makes Nova young again and she crash lands into 2025 as a twelve-year old.
+Fighter pilot Nova is forced to travel back in time to prevent a devastating environmental disaster.
+However, an unforeseen side-effect of time travel makes Nova young again and she crash lands in the year 2025 as a twelve-year old.
 Nobody seems to take her and her mission seriously, except for Nas — a neglected teen who tries to keep this mysterious girl and her little flying robot ADD out of the hands of the secret service.
 Will Nova and Nas succeed in saving the future world?

 Why you should watch: This Dutch children's movie is not without its charm.
 Both Kika van de Vijver and Anniek Pheifer play Nova, as different ages and Marouane Meftah plays Nas.
-The story is interesting and the production values are high, combined with quality cinematography and a relevant underlying message, this feature from writer and director Maurice Trouwborst will more than likely appeal to many adults as well.
+The story is interesting and the production values are high.
+Thanks to a combination of quality cinematography and a relevant underlying message, this feature from writer and director Maurice Trouwborst will more than likely appeal to many adults as well.

 Why you should watch: This is the third of Neill Blomkamp's big-budget sci-fi movies, following the epic "District 9" "and the only-ever-so-slightly-less-epic "Elysium."
 Despite an impressive cast that includes Sigourney Weaver, Hugh Jackman and Sharlto Copley however, "Chappie" is arguably the weakest of the three — but that's not to say it isn't well worth a watch, consider this a bronze medal winner.
-It remains infinitely more entertaining than many of the why-did-they-make-this sci-fi features that somehow still end up on Netflix, "Cosmic Sin" for instance.
+It remains infinitely more entertaining than many of the 'why-did-they-make-this' sci-fi features that somehow still end up on Netflix.